-To tender in the Exchange Offer, a holder must complete, sign and date the Letter of Transmittal, or a facsimile thereof, have the signatures thereon guaranteed if required by instruction 2 of the Letter of Transmittal, and mail or otherwise deliver such Letter of Transmittal or such facsimile or an Agent's Message in connection with a book entry transfer, together with the Original Notes and any other required documents.
+To tender in the exchange offer, a holder must complete, sign and date the Letter of Transmittal, or a facsimile thereof, have the signatures thereon guaranteed if required by instruction 2 of the Letter of Transmittal, and mail or otherwise deliver such Letter of Transmittal or such facsimile or an Agent's Message (as defined below) in connection with a book entry transfer, together with the original notes and any other required documents.
 To be validly tendered, such documents must reach the Exchange Agent before 5:00 p.m., New York City time, on the Expiration Date.
-Delivery of the Original Notes may be made by book-entry transfer in accordance with the procedures described below.
+Delivery of the original notes may be made by book-entry transfer in accordance with the procedures described below.
 Confirmation of such book-entry transfer must be received by the Exchange Agent prior to the Expiration Date.

-The term "Agent's Message" means a message, transmitted by a book-entry transfer facility to, and received by, the Exchange Agent, forming a part of a confirmation of a book-entry transfer, which states that such book-entry transfer facility has received an express acknowledgment from the participant in such book-entry transfer facility tendering the Original Notes that such participant has received and agrees to be bound by the terms of the Letter of Transmittal and that the Issuers may enforce such agreement against such participant.
+The term "Agent's Message" means a message, transmitted by a book-entry transfer facility to, and received by, the Exchange Agent, forming a part of a confirmation of a book-entry transfer, which states that such book-entry transfer facility has received an express acknowledgment from the participant in such book-entry transfer facility tendering the original notes that such participant has received and agrees to be bound by the terms of the Letter of Transmittal and that we may enforce such agreement against such participant.

-The tender by a holder of Original Notes will constitute an agreement between such holder and the Issuers in accordance with the terms and subject to the conditions set forth herein and in the Letter of Transmittal.
+The tender by a holder of original notes will constitute an agreement between such holder and us in accordance with the terms and subject to the conditions set forth herein and in the Letter of Transmittal.